← Back to 後漢書

 使

 When Li Jue and Guo Si stormed Chang'an, many officials fled.
-Zhong Fu shouted that ministers who could not stop civil war had no right to flee the palace.
+Fu waved [lacuna] and went out saying: 'As great ministers of the state, unable to stop spears and remove violence, we have caused villainous rebels to turn blades toward the palace—where do you think you are going!'
 He stayed and died fighting.
 His son was Zhong Shao.

 103